 6 - Docton Mill, Hartland, Devon

 The walled and woodland gardens of Hartland Abbey are a real treat on a bright spring day.
 The Abbey offers up wonderful seasonal events too.
-This year, they will be holding a Daffodil Day on Sunday 12th March 2017 where you can explore the myriad of flowers planted up to 150 years ago.
-Later that month, Mothering Sunday on 26th March will be worth a look.
+They will be holding their annual Daffodil Day where you can explore the myriad of flowers planted up to 150 years ago.
+Later that month, Mothering Sunday will be worth a look.
 Walk around the gardens and grounds with the magnolias, tree rhododendrons, stunning camellias, daffodils, and spring bulbs bursting into flower.

 3 - RHS Rosemoor Spring Flower Competitions